DanielBMarkham/Info-Ops/manuscript/chapter19.md

 The trick here is that once you understand what User Stories are, the intersection of Behavior and Supplementals, you can easily break them out into smaller pieces based on the details of the items in each of those buckets that apply to this user story.[^19-30]

-[^19-30]: If you can't breakdown your user story, it's probably because you don't really have a user story in the first place.
+[^19-30]: If you can't breakdown your user story, most likely you don't have a user story in the first place.

 Many times the first time you split a story is the first time you figure out a lot of supplementals that were hidden until that point.
 You just never think of them.